-Navigating change: how RTO is shaping NYC’s workforce
+Navigating change: how return to office is shaping NYC’s workforce

 As Manhattan's office leasing activity reaches its highest point in nearly five years, WORKTECH New York is set to explore the dynamic changes in the office landscape